 An Israeli musical ambassador whose fiery flamenco guitar rhythms and poetic lyrics bridge cultures and generations.

-David Broza is more than a singer-songwriter; he's a kinetic force of cultural fusion.
+David Broza burst onto the Israeli scene in the late 1970s with 'Yihye Tov,' a song of hope that became an anthem.
 Born in Israel and raised in part in Spain and England, his music internalizes these worlds.
-He burst onto the scene in the late 1970s with 'Yihye Tov,' a song of hope that became an anthem.
-But it was his deep dive into Spanish guitar techniques, particularly flamenco, that forged his signature sound—a passionate, rhythmic drive underpinning Hebrew lyrics that are often introspective and politically aware.
-Broza is a relentless performer and collaborator, working with artists from Jackson Browne to Palestinian musicians, using music as a dialogue.
-His live shows are legendary for their energy, his fingers a blur on the guitar.
-Over decades, he has built a catalog that is both deeply Israeli in its concerns and universally accessible in its emotional delivery, making him a unique voice in world music.
+His deep dive into Spanish guitar techniques, particularly flamenco, forged his signature sound—a passionate, rhythmic drive underpinning introspective and politically aware Hebrew lyrics.
+Broza collaborates relentlessly, working with artists from Jackson Browne to Palestinian musicians, using music as dialogue.
+His live shows deliver high energy, his fingers a blur on the guitar.
+Over decades, he has built a catalog both deeply Israeli and universally accessible in emotional delivery.

 1946–1964